 Container encryption hides all this information.
 The container doesn’t need to have a meaningful name.
 No one except the holder of the key can see how many files it has, when they were created, or anything else.

-#3 No Footprints Left
+3. No Digital Footprints Left Behind

 Container encryption doesn’t leave traces the way file encryption often does.
 Some file encryption solutions create temporary files when creating the archive or restoring files.
 They’re deleted on completion, of course, but their content is on the drive until it gets overwritten.
 If someone gets access to the drive, it’s easy to recover those files.
 Container encryption puts all the temp files in a mounted container – in effect, in a virtual drive.
 The container is itself encrypted, so there’s no data written in plain form to the drive.

-#4 Cloud Protection
+4. Enhanced Cloud Protection

 Some people argue that container encryption can’t work in the cloud because of huge file sizes and long transfer times.
 This isn’t really a problem as it’s made out to be.
 With modern connection speeds, even large containers move quickly.
 A service that offers differential syncing makes updates even faster, with only the parts that have changed being uploaded.
 Dropbox and other services offer this feature.
 If you change just 10 KB in a 2 GB container, only the changed parts are transferred.